This document introduces the concepts you need to understand to configure HTTP or HTTPS Load Balancing.

 The load balancer negotiates HTTP/2 with clients as part of the SSL handshake by using the ALPN TLS extension.

 The load balancer may still negotiate HTTPS with some clients or accept insecure HTTP requests on an HTTP(S) load balancer that is configured to use HTTP/2 between the load balancer and the backend instances.
 Those HTTP or HTTPS requests are transformed by the load balancer to proxy the requests over HTTP/2 to the backend instances.

-For information on troubleshooting problems with HTTP/2, see Troubleshooting issues with HTTP/2 to the backends.
-For information on HTTP/2 limitations, see HTTP/2 limitations.
+For information on troubleshooting problems with HTTP/2, refer to Troubleshooting issues with HTTP/2 to the backends.
+For information on HTTP/2 limitations, refer to HTTP/2 limitations.

 You must create a

 184.108.40.206/16 to reach your instances.
 These are IP

 address ranges that the load balancer uses to connect to backend instances.

 This rule allows traffic from both the load balancer and the health checker.

 The rule must allow traffic on the port your global forwarding rule has been